First Frame Is the Place to Go for Video Content Customization: Experimental Results

 \subsection{Evaluation Strategy}

 In this section, we outline our evaluation strategy to demonstrate the effectiveness of our proposed model and its performance relative to baseline methods.

-\paragraph{Test set spanning diverse application scenarios.} To rigorously evaluate the effectiveness and generalization of our approach in video content customization, we curate a test set of 50 video materials spanning diverse applications such as robot manipulation, filmmaking, aerial/driving/underwater simulation, and product demonstrations.
-Compared to prior works \cite{jiang2025vaceallinonevideocreation, fei2025skyreelsa2composevideodiffusion}, our test set offers two key advantages: (1) it covers a broader range of real-world customization scenarios beyond the typical human-human or human-object interactions; and (2) it supports up to 5 reference subjects, exceeding the 3-subject limit (e.g., object1, object2, scene) seen in previous works.
+\paragraph{Test set spanning diverse application scenarios.} To rigorously evaluate the effectiveness and generalization of our approach for video content customization, we curate a test set of 50 reference sets, each composed of materials from different sources, spanning diverse applications such as robot manipulation, filmmaking, aerial/driving/underwater simulation, and product demonstrations.
+Compared to prior works~\cite{jiang2025vaceallinonevideocreation, fei2025skyreelsa2composevideodiffusion}, our test set offers two key advantages: (1) it covers a broader range of real-world customization scenarios beyond the typical human-human or human-object interactions; and (2) it supports up to 5 reference subjects, exceeding the 3-subject limit (e.g., object1, object2, scene) seen in previous works.

 \paragraph{Baseline Models} We compare our method against three strong baselines built on the Wan architecture with 14 billion parameters: Wan2.2-14B-I2V~\cite{wan2025wanopenadvancedlargescale}, VACE~\cite{jiang2025vaceallinonevideocreation}, and SkyReels-A2~\cite{fei2025skyreelsa2composevideodiffusion}.
 Wan2.2-14B-I2V is our base I2V model, to which we apply our lightweight adaptation for invoking its innate subject mixing and scene transition capabilities.
 As shown in Figures \ref{fig:bear}, \ref{fig:wukong} and \ref{fig:rocket}, our adaptation significantly enhances its performance in video content customization while preserving the original generation quality (Figure \ref{fig:base_comp}).
 VACE and SkyReels-A2 represent state-of-the-art video customization models trained on millions of high-quality examples.
-Despite their scale, we demonstrate that our method, leveraging the overlooked role of the first frame, can outperform both using only 50 training videos across a wide range of scenarios.
+Despite their scale, we demonstrate that our method can outperform both using only 50 training videos across a wide range of scenarios.